SolaceDev/solace-dev-codelabs/markdown/Boomi-request-reply/Boomi-request-reply.md

   - Copy and paste the ReplyTo and CorrelationID values into the Publisher and also add some text if you want to confirm that the response payload is also captured.
 You will need to click on "Show Advanced" in order to include the CorrelationID.
     ![PublishResponse.png](img/PublishResponse.png)

-- Use the Boomi Test capability to confirm reciept of the reply and process completion.
+- Use the Boomi Test capability to confirm receipt of the reply and process completion.
   - The Boomi Process should have completed with success.
     ![BoomiProcessComplete.png](img/BoomiProcessComplete.png)
   - And you can check the Source data for the Stop Shape to see what data was returned.